Kwinana Energy Recovery: Construction and commissioning

 At the start of construction in October 2018, the Kwinana Waste to Energy Plant was the first large waste-to-energy facility to be constructed in Australia.
 The facility is intended to take waste otherwise destined for landfill from the Cities of Armadale, Canning, Gosnells, Kwinana, Mandurah and South Perth, as well as the Shires of Murray and Serpentine-Jarrahdale.
 Approval of the Kwinana plant was followed by the approval of the East Rockingham Waste to Energy facility in January 2020, which is intended to take waste from the Cities of Cockburn, Belmont, Kalamunda and Swan as well as the Shire of Mundaring.
 A third plant in western Australia, in Port Hedland, will use a different low temperature gasification technology, something initially envisioned for the East Rockingham facility as well.

 Construction of the facility would employ 800 people and cost A$668 million, while operation, carried out by Veolia, will employ 60.
 The construction of the facility, carried out by Acciona Construction, received A$23 million in federal funding from the Australian Renewable Energy Agency while a further $90 million in funding were provided by the Clean Energy Finance Corporation.

 In November 2022, the Supreme Court of Western Australia rejected a bid by Acciona to exit the project following a two-year delay in its completion.
 Acciona had asked for an extension of the contract by 824 days and additional costs in the order of A$410 million to finish the project, claiming the COVID-19 pandemic as the source of delays, something the court rejected.

 In March 2024, after 12 months of negotiations, Acciona bought out its partners in the project, Macquarie Capital and the Dutch Infrastructure Fund, for A$1.
 The latter two had valued the equity of the project at A$275 but through the deal Acciona also acquired A$396 million of the project's debts, which was discounted to A$367.4 million.
-The new opening date for the facility was now scheduled for late 2024.
+The new opening date for the facility was scheduled for late 2024.
 The facility received its first delivery of waste on 24 July 2024.
+Kwinana Energy Recovery was officially opened by Roger Cook, the WA Premier and Member for Kwinana, on 14 November 2025.